calumk/editorjs-columns/README.md

 ## ChangeLog

+> 28/04/23 - Re-added feature - EditorJs must now be passed as instance through tool to child, to avoid duplicate editorjs installs, and ensure only one editor js instance is used.
 > 16/05/22 - Removed global tool varable.
 Switched to config variable for column tools (see Example)
 > ~~22/05/22 - EditorJs must now be passed as instance through tool to child, to avoid duplicate editorjs installs~~ - Rolled Back